JitsuJournal/API/README.md

 ## API

-Implemented the API/HTTP layer using Fast API.
+Implemented the API/HTTP layer using [Fast API](https://fastapi.tiangolo.com/).
 It's simple interface makes it the best option for minimizing boiler plate code.
-The Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem.
+Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem by calling LLM service functions.
 Response models and request body parameters are type safed using PyDantic models.

-Render's platform and tooling for web services is being used for hosting.
+[Render's platform](https://render.com/) and tooling for web services is currently being used for hosting with auto-deployments.

 ## Auth